 Text: Ascent to Felicity

 Description: Abū al-Ikhlāṣ Ḥasan al-Shurunbulālī’s Ascent to Felicity is an excellent primer that is easily accessible to anyone with even a basic exposure to Islāmic legal works.
 The students will learn the chapters on purity (ar. ṭahārah) and prayer (ar. ṣalāh).
 Solutions to contemporary issues that we face in our daily lives will be explained in detail.
-Proceeding reading the text is a detailed introduction to the principles of jurisprudence and its evolution prepared by a teacher.
+Prior to reading the text, this course covers a detailed introduction to the principles of jurisprudence and its evolution prepared by a teacher.

 • Learn the fundamental rulings pertaining to purity.